France-Travail/gabarit/docs/index.md

   -	Relies on the Words'n fun module for the preprocessing requirements
   - Supports :
-      - Mono Class / Mono Label classification
+      - [x] Mono Class / Mono Label classification
-      - Multi Classes / Mono Label classification
+      - [x] Multi Classes / Mono Label classification
-      - Mono Class / Multi Labels classification
+      - [x] Mono Class / Multi Labels classification

 ### [**Numeric**](/frameworks/NUM)
 *to tackle classification and regression use cases on numerical data*

   - Supports :
-    - Regression
+    - [x] Regression
-    - Multi Classes / Mono Label classification
+    - [x] Multi Classes / Mono Label classification
-    - Mono Class / Multi Labels classification
+    - [x] Mono Class / Multi Labels classification

 ### [**Computer Vision**](/frameworks/VISION)
 *to tackle classification use cases on images*

   - Supports
-    - Mono Class / Mono Label classification
+    - [x] Mono Class / Mono Label classification
-    - Multi Classes / Mono Label classification
+    - [x] Multi Classes / Mono Label classification
-    - Area of interest detection
+    - [x] Area of interest detection

 ### [**API**](/frameworks/API)
-*for exposing your model to the world*
+*Provides a [FastAPI](https://fastapi.tiangolo.com/) for exposing your model to the world*

   - Supports
-    - Gabarit model created with one of the previous package
+    - [x] Gabarit model created with one of the previous package
-    - Any model of your own
+    - [x] Any model of your own
-  - Provides
-    - A [FastAPI](https://fastapi.tiangolo.com/) to expose your model

 These frameworks have been developped to manage different subjects but share a common structure and a common philosophy.
 Once a project made using a framework is in production, any other project can be sent into production following the same process.
 Along with these frameworks, an API template has been developped and should soon be open sourced as well.
 With it, you can expose framework made models in no time !